 Critical Considerations for the Return to School for Young Children

 Duration: 1 hr

-Join NCPMI leaders Lise, Fox, Mary Louise Hemmeter, and Phil Strain for a discussion about what practices should be implemented to support children as they return to the classroom.
+Join NCPMI leaders Lise Fox and Mary Louise Hemmeter for a discussion about what practices should be implemented to support children as they return to the classroom.
 The presenters will identify the priority social-emotional teaching practices for the preschool classroom, the use of Pyramid Model practices to support children entering kindergarten, and partnerships with families.